 *In order to rent higher-level equipment, students may have to take specific courses.
 Some courses may have a fee.

 Vermont PBS provides opportunities for students to air work through Vermont PBS's broadcast and web streaming platforms.

 Students across all majors join forces in the name of publishing at the Center for Publishing (CFP).
 Shaping the future of publishing is the mission, and equipping students with tools, skills, and industry knowledge is the method.
 CFP prepares students for the world of publishing by facilitating real projects in print and digital formats.

 Emergent Media Center®

 At the cutting-edge of creative problem-solving is Champlain's Emergent Media Center (EMC).
-The EMC offers students a chance to work on groundbreaking projects that stretch the possibilities of interactive media and provides hands-on experience with real-world companies, non-profit organizations, foundations and entrepreneurs.
+The EMC offers students a chance to work on groundbreaking projects that stretch the possibilities of interactive media and provide hands-on experience with real-world companies, non-profit organizations, foundations, and entrepreneurs.